SethSenpai/Tanuki/Case/README.md

 + TanukiCase_right.stl
 + TanukiCase_right_nologo.stl

 The ..._nologo files are there because they have no indented logo on their front face.
-With 3d printed parts more porous than smooth acrylic it is near impossible to scrape the paint off the front.
+With 3d printed parts being more porous than smooth acrylic it is near impossible to scrape the paint off the front without paint streaks.
 I ended up filling it in with a very thin needle and the end result is well... ok enough?
-I decided to include files without the logo so you have a choice.
+It is nowhere perfect so I decided to include files without the logo so you have a choice.
+Maybe a sticker is a better way to go...

 *Print settings*

 These vary from printer to printer, don't expect the first attempt to come out perfect.

 + layer height: 0.2mm